Therefore, if anyone is in Christ, he is a new creation. The old has passed away; behold, the new has come.

 -Thanking the Lord during your prayer time that you can come before Him confidently and boldly because of the Work of His Son Jesus Christ on the Cross.

 -Pouring the truths of the gospel into your children during the day.
 I highly recommend Give Them Grace: Dazzling Your Kids with the Love of Jesus by Elyse Fitzpatrick.
-There are some interviews with Mrs. Fitzpatrick at The White Horse Inn and Generations with Vision.
+Revive Our Hearts has an interview that I encourage you to listen to here with Elyse Fitzpatrick.

 -Listen to music that focuses on the gospel.
 Sovereign Grace Ministries has a CD out called Songs for the Cross Centered Life that will keep you singing the gospel to yourself all throughout your day.
 The Gospel Song is a favorite for children too.